-Part of the GEO Hub, AEO Hub, and AI Search Hub.
+Part of the generative engine optimization guide, AEO Hub, and AI Search Hub.

 I spent the last six months staring at the same chart on the same dashboards as everyone else and got bored of the answers.
 SimilarWeb says ChatGPT traffic is growing.
 Cloudflare Radar says AI bots are eating crawl budget.
 Profound says citation share matters.
 Backlinko says AI Overviews kill clicks.
 None of these answer the question I actually had: when an AI engine sends a real human to a real SMB site, what does that traffic convert at, and how much revenue does it carry per visitor?